 *To ensure you are receiving professional & qualified help from a psychotherapist or counsellor, simply check the online registers for qualified and accredited Psychotherapists at (IAHIP.org or Psychotherapycouncil.ie) or Counselors (IACP.ie).

 I work with individuals and small groups.
 I do not work with couples or under 18s.

 Making Contact with a Therapist:

-You can be referred by your G.P. or other health professionals or you can self refer.
-People usually select their therapist by recommendation from their G.P., former clients, professional therapy and counselling organisations or word of mouth.
+You can be referred by your G.P. or other health professionals, or you can self refer to me by telephoning 086 1069875 or email [email protected] People usually select their therapist by recommendation from their G.P., former clients, professional therapy and counselling organisations or word of mouth.
 Length of treatment can vary from a few sessions to months or years depending on the clients difficulties and goals.

-I was also awarded the European Certificate of Psychotherapy (ECP), by the board of the European Association of Psychotherapy based in Vienna, which requires a minimum of 7 years recognised/approved Study/training and a minimum of 3,200 hours, as well as supervision, clinical practice, personal therapy and professional recommendation etc. This allows me to work anywhere in Europe as a Psychotherapist due to my high level of training.
+I was also awarded the European Certificate of Psychotherapy (ECP), by the board of the European Association of Psychotherapy based in Vienna, which requires a minimum of 7 years recognised/approved Study/training and a minimum of 3,200 hours, as well as supervision, clinical practice, personal therapy and professional recommendation.

 Psychotherapist's generally undergo longer and more advanced professional training, clinical practice, often at least 7 years before becoming fully accredited.
 Counsellor training and accreditation is generally shorter in duration and less advanced.